-The markup tool palette includes various options for adding annotations and call outs to your model, plus the ability to undo all the markups or delete specific portions of the annotation.
+The Annotations tool palette includes various options for adding markups, callouts, and measurements to your model, plus the ability to undo all the markups or delete specific portions.

-To operate the markup menu, first bring up the menu toolbar while in Prospect.
-Select the pencil icon to bring up the markup tool.
+To operate the Annotations menu, first bring up the menu toolbar while in Prospect.
+Select the crossed pencil and ruler icon to bring up the tool palette.

 Clicking on the brush tool will reveal a few options.
 First you’ll have the option of choosing between a Projected or Handheld brush.
 Using the brush in Handheld mode will allow users to draw in three-dimensional space around them.
 Switching to Projected mode allows users to draw on surfaces at a distance.
 You may also adjust the thickness and color of the brush within the menu.